Port Adelaide Lighthouse

 Port Adelaide Lighthouse is a lighthouse located on the North Parade of Port Adelaide.
 It was first lit in 1869 at the entrance to the Port River near Outer Harbor.
 In 1901, it was moved to the Neptune Islands and relocated to the current location in 1986.
 It is listed on the South Australian Heritage Register since 1980.
 It is occasionally lit on weekends and for special events.

 Entry

-Open Times
+Opening times

 Please visit the SA Maritime Museum website for further information about lighthouse tours.

 The SA Maritime Museum is open from 10am - 5pm every day.
-Closed Christmas day.
+Closed Christmas Day.

 Cost

 Currently the lighthouse is only open as part of a tour run by the SA Maritime Museum, with the currently listed prices being: